xKotelek/quickpay-docs/docs/source/usagedc.rst

 Conclusion
 ----------

 You can see that makin server-shop on Discord with **quickpay** is very easy.
 I will add more things that user can get for money on Discord and I am working hard on finishing **WebPayment Service** which will allow users to create Checkout Buttons with 2 lines of code! (not counting `<script>` element it's only one line!).
-You can check out how it look right now at :doc:usageweb
+You can check out how it look right now at :doc:`usageweb`